bbrearle/myskybridge-documentation/app/content/getting_started.md

 Teachers, whose students have been invited to a video session, will also receive a notification.
 They can join the video session by clicking the ‘Join video bridge’.

-If students or teachers do not receive a notification, or if they are having trouble starting a video session, go to the Video Troubleshooting article to learn more.
+If students or teachers do not receive a notification, or if they are having trouble starting a video session, go to the <a href=“#video-troubleshooting”>Video troubleshooting</a> article to learn more.

 Myskybridge video classrooms are powered by WebRTC (Real Time Communications).
 The application and video technology currently supports the Google Chrome browser.

 If you do not have Google Chrome installed, you can download and install the browser here: https://www.google.com/chrome/

-Go here to learn more about system requirements.
+Go here to learn about <a href=“#system-requirements”>System requirements</a>.
 ##Adding students to the classroom
 To add students to a classroom, a therapist will first visit the student list from the main navigation.
 The therapist will select one or more students to invite to the video call.